cypherpunk-academy/2064/en/004_2064_Vulnerabilities in Computers.md

 "That went too fast.
 That was a computer program, wasn't it?"

 Lilly: "Sure!
-I've been writing on it all night last night.
+I was writing on it all night last night.
-This morning I only entered one command and butzzz ..."
+This morning I only entered one command and ..."

 Sigur: "But how did that work?
 I had it all sealed up.
 I went over everything again yesterday and this morning.